tcisplendid/free_bandit/README.md

 ### Other possibly applicable scenarios(other discussed settings)
 Online advertisements.
 Problems: (1) there's no proper free pulls.
 Rewards of asking questions are quite different from click rates.
 (2) There's no reason free pulls can't be used up at the beginning.

 Consulting.
 Consider consulting companies' research as free pulls.
 Problems: (1) the time horizon T might be too small if we consider the research frequency.
 For example, the consulting company reports every month.
-(2) the true rewards will change in such long time.
+(2) the true rewards will change in such a long time.
 (3) there should be an option of not using such "free" pulls - because the cost of consulting is not trivial.

 A scheduler for blackouts.
 Free pulls are asking citizens if a schedule is good.
 Problems: it's more appropriate that the blackouts should be scheduled according to domain knowledge.
-For example, instead of scheduling an outage at a certain time based on pulling history, a place in danger will be blackouted for the whole time until the danger is lowered to a certain level based on research on real risks.
+For example, instead of scheduling an outage at a certain time based on pulling history, a place in danger will be blacked out for the whole time until the danger is lowered to a certain level based on research on real risks.

 ### Future analysis: